SadieLeighMcn/Jaked222.github.io/index.md

 ---
 layout: page
-title: Welcome
+title: Welcome to my site
-sub-title: This is a simple landing page for anyone interested in my many lives.
+subtitle: A simple landing page for anyone interested in any of my many lives.
 bigimg: /img/space.png
 ---

-As of now, I'm making this website for the fun of it.
-Refining another tool to be added to my box persay.
-I may end up putting some things here such as links to my musical creations, info about my programming persuits, or inspiring writing i've come across.

 ### Brief Bio